pesto-students/exercises-batch-8/README.md

 **1) Why should we write tests?**

+We should write tests because they help in ensuring we have a better speed at coding.
+With tests, we don't have to manually check things again and again which significantly gives us more time for the development.
+If we are wrong at something or should be fixed, we get early feedback of the things.
+Tests also work as documentation and give us confidence that we have covered enough scenarios covered.

 **2) How much code coverage is required?
 Comment.**

 **3) What kind of test is this?
 Explain your choice of answer.**